-"Pork loin roasts and chops

--- and quarter loins sliced-offer good values this week.

-Hams, picnics, shoulder

-roasts and steaks also make
+"Pork loin roasts and chops -- and quarter loins sliced-offer good values this week.
+Hams, picnics, shoulder roasts and steaks also make good pork buys. '

-good pork buys."

-in general, look for best beef values on round steaks and roasts, ground beef, and arm and blade pot roasts and steaks, the specialist continued.
+In general, look for best beef values on round steaks and roasts, ground beef, and arm and blade pot roasts and steaks, the specialist contingrapes continue in ample supplies with prices unchanged to slightly lower.
+Prunes also carry attractive price tags this week.

-"Chicken remains one of the better buys at meat counters--with whole birds the most economical choice," Mrs, Clyatt reported the egg market bout steady-- with supplies adequate for demands.
+"Chicken remains one of the better buys at meat counters--with whole birds the most economical choice."

+Mrs. Clyatt reported the egg market about steady-with supplies adequate for demands.
+"Tokay and white seedless